Walking into the complex plane to "order" better time integrators: Discussion

 \section{Discussion}

-This paper is an exploration of the benefits and trade offs of leaving the real line to perform numerical wi integration in the complex plane.
-Our first goal was to explain the process of developing a complex time-stepper and its potential benefits in an accessible manner.
-For both linear and nonlinear systems, we demonstrate how to derive paths in the complex plane that increase the order of accuracy of any Runge-Kutta type integrator.
-The derivation of these paths for implicit methods involves a more complicated iterative process and the implicit paths for linear problems show us a natural connection to Pade approximants.
-For real valued differential equations, existing Runge-Kutta methods are less costly since they do not require complex arithmetic.
-However, for complex-valued differential equations such as the Schrodinger equation, the computational cost is similar and the low storage structure of complex time steppers may be beneficial.
+This paper is an exploration of the benefits and trade offs of leaving the real line to perform numerical integration in the complex plane.
+Our goal was to explain the process of developing a complex time-stepper and its potential benefits in an accessible manner.
+We demonstrate how to systematically derive paths in the complex plane that increase the order of accuracy of any Runge-Kutta type integrator for general nonlinear differential equations.
+This process can be followed to similarly derive complex paths with other desired properties as well.

+In Section \ref{subsec:nonlinearde}, we show that it is possible to get higher order accuracy by taking complex time steps with a single stage method like the Euler method.
+An unmentioned advantage of this is that we only need to store one stage at every step.
+For example, third order Runge Kutta methods usually require 3 intermediate stages (3N registers) to stored at every step while the 3-step 3rd order Euler method only needs one stage of size 2N (because of the addition N imaginary values).
+Storage may not be much of an issue for simple systems but it becomes quite relevant in various practical settings like in \cite{KENNEDY2000177} where partial differential equations like the Navier Stokes equations are solved in 3 dimensions at high resolution.
+There are already low-storage algorithms for Runge-Kutta schemes that use fewer registers \cite{carpenter1994fourth,KENNEDY2000177, ketcheson2008highly} but complex time integrators can provide an additional axis to create low-storage schemes with desired properties.

+It is also possible to derive higher-order paths for specific differential equations.
+For example, the 2-step Forward Euler path with steps $1 -\frac{1}{\sqrt{2}} i$ and $\frac{1}{\sqrt{2}} i$ is 3rd order accurate for the differential equation $\dot{y} = - y^2$ with real initial conditions.
+There has been recent work\cite{guo2022personalized} using neural networks to obtain these uniquely accurate integrators for specific problems.
+Complex steps and coefficients in this context may reveal even better specialized integrators.

-Complex time steppers enable the major advance of breaking the Runge-Kutta order barrier\cite{butcher2009fifth}.
-Using complex time steps and complex Runge-Kutta coefficients, we can increase the number of variables available to satisfy the ever increasing number of order conditions and use fewer function evaluations to achieve the same order accuracy.
-For example, a traditional Runge-Kutta method requires at least 11 function evaluations to obtain 8th order of accuracy and complex timesteppers could reduce the number of evaluations down to 8.
-Whether one would ever need an 8th order method is a different question, but breaking the order barrier has been a long-standing challenge in the computational world.
+Complex time steppers enable us to circumvent the Runge-Kutta order barrier\cite{butcher2009fifth}.
+For real-valued differential equations, complex time steps and complex Runge-Kutta coefficients allow us to increase the number of free parameters available to satisfy the order conditions and use fewer function evaluations to achieve the same order of accuracy.
+Since the number of order conditions grow rapidly with higher order, we believe the best benefits lie at higher order.
+For example, we demonstrated a Runge-Kutta-5 method with 5 function evaluations instead of the usual 6.
+However, an 8th order Runge-Kutta method traditionally requires least 11 function evaluations to obtain 8th order of accuracy.
+Complex timesteppers could reduce the number of evaluations down to 8.